 Since the foundation of his practice, James has consulted for and collaborated with several architecture offices for various projects; these include Shenton Architects, Gluckman Tang Architects, Karo Architects, and JAZ Architect.

 James attended Temple University in Philadelphia where he received a Bachelor of Architecture in 1993.
-He is a licensed architect in New York and New Jersey and holds certification from the National Council of Architectural Registration Boards (NCARB).
-He also is a member of the American Institute of Architects (AIA) and is a LEED Accredited Professional (LEED AP).
+He is a licensed architect in New York and New Jersey and holds certification from the National Council of Architectural Registration Boards.
+He is a member of the American Institute of Architects and is a LEED Accredited Professional.
+James is also a Safety Assessment Program Disaster Service Worker, registered with the California Office of Emergency Services as a Certified Building Evaluator.